24- Easy approach to deflection of steel beams.

 The live load deflections are approximately equal to L/360 of the span length.
 However, the reader should note that the limitation of the deflection of steel beams falls in the serviceability area.

-Therefore, deflections are determined for the service loads, so we cannot use the Ultimate loads, such as the 1.2D+1.60L combination of loads, to estimate the deflection.
+Therefore, deflections are determined for the service loads, so we cannot use the Ultimate loads, such as the 1.2D+1.60L combination, to estimate the deflection.

 What tools enable us to determine deflection?
 We use the moment area method, converting the area of moments into loads from which we estimate the shear forces, which gives us the value of the slope.

-From the bending produced from Moment loads, we can evaluate the deflection values and use the conjugate beam method, which converts the end cantilever portion into fixed support and the hinged end into hinged supports.
+We can evaluate the deflection values from the bending produced from Moment loads and use the conjugate beam method, which converts the end cantilever portion into fixed support and the hinged end into hinged supports.

 The third method is virtual work.
 The deflection value = 5WL^4/384*EI for a simply supported beam under uniform load.